 The proposed design incorporations for the Outdoor Recreational Infrastructure Scheme in Baylin, provides pedestrian and cycleway linkages between the town centre and two leisure routes namely the Baylin Bog Trail and Carn Park Forest Walk.
 These improvements include the connecting of the towns assets while improving, safety, sense of place and linkages.
-Wayfinding to and from the leisure routes and the Old Rail Trail Greenway is incorporated throughout the design proposals.
+Wayfinding to and from the leisure routes and the well-established Old Rail Trail Greenway is incorporated throughout the design proposals.

-The new boardwalk provides an essential link creating a larger active travel loop and aligns with Westmeath County Council objectives.
-This alongside the incorporation of the shared space zones creates a high quality, comfortable and safe link for pedestrians to access from multiple points.
+The new boardwalk provides an essential link creating a larger active travel loop and aligns with the local council objectives.
+This alongside the incorporation of the shared space zones creates a high quality, comfortable and safe link for pedestrians to utilise from multiple access points.